-4. The response rate maybe poor in questionnaires, if people do not have time or they don’t feel any importance in answering them.
+4. The response rate may be poor in questionnaires if people do not have time or they don’t feel any importance in answering them.
 This is one of the main disadvantages of questionnaires.

 5. Questionnaires do make it impossible for people to answer questions according to their own opinion.
 This makes them very constricted in terms of answering such questions.
-This feels true particularly when the questionnaires have closed end questions.
+This feels true, particularly when the questionnaires have closed-end questions.
 They limit the opinions of the respondent by a huge factor.
 Hence, less honest and detailed answers can be received.

-6. Some participants may forget about the whole issue and tend to forget why such questionnaire was present in the first place.
+6. Some participants may forget about the whole issue and tend to forget why such a questionnaire was present in the first place.